CJD: More Testing Is Needed In The U.K.

 Previous Action that was needed regarding CJD

-In 1990, the Agriculture Minister could have called for post-mortem examinations, to test for CJD; see the video at the bottom the page.
+In 1990, the Agriculture Minister could have called for post-mortem examinations, to test for CJD; see the video below this text.
 If he had done so, then British society could have had a greater understanding of this type of brain disease.

 Variant Creutzfeldt-Jakob Disease: Why More Testing is Needed in the U.K.